varnish/Varnish-Book/varnish_book.rst

    ..
 Exercises

    There are almost always many ways to do an exercise.
-   The solutions provided in this book or by your instructor are not necessarily better than your own.
+   The solutions provided in `Appendix G: Solutions`_ are not necessarily better than yours.

    .. man pages and help commands